JoseRoca/AfxNova/docs/Databases/CSQLite Class.md

 Returns the column name that is the origin of a particular result column in SELECT statement.

 ```
-FUNCTION ColumnOriginName (BYVAL nCol AS LONG) AS CWSTR
+FUNCTION ColumnOriginName (BYVAL nCol AS LONG) AS DWSTRING
-FUNCTION ColumnOriginName (BYREF wszColName AS WSTRING) AS CWSTR
+FUNCTION ColumnOriginName (BYREF wszColName AS WSTRING) AS DWSTRING
 ```

 | Parameter  | Description |